The Oxford Academy

 Occasionally, concerns are passed on which are later found to be unfounded.
 Parents/carers will appreciate that the School’s Designated Safeguarding Lead carries out their responsibilities in accordance with the law and acts in the best interests of all children.

-The designated safeguarding lead is Tony Buckmaster.
-He can be reached at Tony.Buckmaster@theoxfordacademy.org.
+The designated safeguarding lead is Mike Baptiste.
+He can be reached at michael.baptiste@theoxfordacademy.org.
 He will work with other people to address the problems and ensure everyone is safe.

 School policies are in place to ensure that there is a consistent approach to practices throughout The Oxford Academy and that they are understood and adhered to by staff, governors and volunteers.
 Adults have a tremendous impact on young children and with this in mind adults at The Oxford Academy: